 Have you noticed there’s a sense of pressure to enjoy certain things?
 I’ve written about this before in regards to summer.
 Summer stresses me out because you’re supposed to do all the things, soak in all the sunshine, experience all the activities… No. I’m hot, it’s hot, and I’m sweating.
 Let me sit inside with the a/c and burn winter candles, please&thanks.

 Mom Guilt aside, there’s a similar pressure in parenting to enjoy ALL the things.
 “Being a mom is the most amazing thing I’ll ever do.”
 “Dad life is the best life.”
 “There is nothing as rewarding as changing a poo splattered diaper and rocking a screaming kid to sleep while your coffee gets cold and your dog eats your dinner off the counter.”
+You get it.

 The reality is many parts of parenting aren’t fun or glamorous or rewarding.
 But you feel like a complete tool for admitting as much since the whole world has dubbed the experience “mAgIcAl.”

+We’ve been working through this in our home.
 I love sleep and there are occasionally nights when Moo decides she NEEDS held from 1:45am to 3:27am.
 I am VERY aware that it won’t be like this forever, that the extra snuggling is something I will miss, and that her need for me is natural.
 But I still effing hate being awake and sitting awkwardly hunched over in that damn glider.
 I love Moo.
 These moments are not magical.